AeroWidescreen/NFSMWHDReflections/README.md

 A: This is due to how visual treatment works; it acts as a primitive form of anti-aliasing.
 You can get a sharper image with RestoreVisualTreatment = 2.

 Q: Why did you remove the MirrorTint feature?
-A: It's no longer needed.
-It's been replaced with RestoreVisualTreatment.
+A: It's been replaced with RestoreVisualTreatment.
+The color of the visual treatment can be changed using Extra Options.

 Q: Is this compatible with other mods?
 A: I can't make any guarantees.
-It's been tested with Widescreen Fix, MW Fixes, Extra Options, HUD Adapter, and HUD Resizer.
+It's been tested with Widescreen Fix, MW Fixes, Extra Options, Unlimiter, HUD Adapter, and HUD Resizer.
+All texture mods and car mods should work.

-Q: What about Redux?
+Q: What are the system requirements?
-A: Redux is not a mod.
-Support the original mod creators, not the people who bundle them for ad revenue.
+A:  It's difficult to say because it depends on your resolution, settings, and other enhancements being used.
+For 1080p, anything with a GTX 1060 / RX 480, Core i5 / Ryzen 3 should be able to easily run this.

 ## Credits
 [Aero_](https://github.com/AeroWidescreen) : Creator of NFSMW HD Reflections.